pkhead/contour/README.md

 Please report any issues on Issues, or anywhere else like on Discord or the forums if you'd rather do that.

 # Installation
-The contour tool must be installed, for which there are two methods of doing so:
+The contour tool must be installed, for which there are three methods of doing so:

 ### Clone into project
 Contour can be cloned into your LÖVE project by either